Developmental Coordination Disorder (DCD/Dyspraxia)

 Note: Not all of these risk factors can lead to the development of DCD/Dyspraxia, but they may increase the risk of developing Developmental Coordination Disorder (DCD).

-The management is involved in various approaches to improve motor skills, enhance coordination, and develop independence in daily activities.
+The management is involved in individualized treatment approaches to improve motor skills, enhance coordination, and develop independence in daily activities.

 Gross motor skills, balance, and coordination can be improved by utilizing physical therapy.
 Physical therapy is based on exercises, stretches, and activities to improve flexibility and overall motor skills.
 It can help people with developmental coordination disorder to enhance the skills needed to perform daily tasks more effectively.